Primary PE and Sport Funding

 - Increase in sports activities through use of sports cool throughout the year for KS1 and KS2.

-- Sports leaders and change4life club established within the KS2 yard.
+- Sports leaders established within the KS2 yard.

 - Outdoor playground markings completed and all staff including mid-days supervisors have accessed training.
 These markings are starting to be used more by the children and staff at dinner time.